api3dao/old-api3-docs/docs/airnode/v0.6/reference/packages/admin-cli.md

 ## Airnodes

 Helper commands for a previously deployed Airnode.
-Some of these commands connect to the AirnodeRrp.sol protocol contract where the signer must be the Airnode wallet.
+Some of these commands connect to the AirnodeRrpV0.sol protocol contract where the signer must be the Airnode wallet.

 - [derive-airnode-xpub](admin-cli.md#derive-airnode-xpub)